Cedartown in Polk County, Georgia — The American South (South Atlantic)

 In 1904 pursuing his idea that Big Business needed better public relations, he opened a counseling office in New York.
 By 1915 he had begun a lifetime association as John D. Rockefeller’s publicity counsel, especially in Rockefeller’s widespread benevolences.
 Among Lee’s other clients were the Pennsylvania Railroad and Bethlehem Street, as well as numerous charities and churches to which he donated his services.

 Location.
 34° 0.811′ N, 85° 15.371′ W. Marker is in Cedartown, Georgia, in Polk County.
 Marker is on Prior Street 0 miles east of South College Street, on the left when traveling east.
+The marker stands on the lawn of the Polk County Courthouse.
 Touch for map.
-The marker stands on the lawn of the Polk County Courthouse.
 Marker is at or near this postal address: 100 Prior Street, Cedartown GA 30125, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Polk County (within shouting distance of this marker); Sterling Holloway (about 600 feet away, measured in a direct line); Big Spring Park (about 700 feet away); Trail of Tears Cherokee (approx. 0.2 miles away); Georgia School for the Deaf (approx. 7.9 miles away); Davis & Dodge at Peek’s Spring (approx. 11.4 miles away); Logan’s 15th Corps at Swaintown (approx. 11.7 miles away); Medora Field Perkerson (approx. 13.1 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Polk County (within shouting distance of this marker); Sterling Holloway (about 600 feet away, measured in a direct line); Big Spring Park (about 700 feet away); Trail of Tears Cherokee (approx. 0.2 miles away); Georgia School for the Deaf (approx. 7.9 miles away); Site of Bluffton (approx. 10.8 miles away in Alabama); Davis & Dodge at Peek’s Spring (approx. 11.4 miles away); Logan’s 15th Corps at Swaintown (approx. 11.7 miles away).
 Touch for a list and map of all markers in Cedartown.

 Also see . . .
 Ivy Ledbetter Lee.
 A Wikipedia biography of Lee.
 (Submitted on September 17, 2010, by David Seibert of Sandy Springs, Georgia.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 16, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,021 times since then and 37 times this year.
+This page was last revised on November 17, 2019.
+It was originally submitted on September 16, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,127 times since then and 17 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 16, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.